 Come join us as we discuss how we took an unusual route to sell Tableau at the highest level.
 The problem with showing people data they know in Tableau, is they will focus on the data, not the product.
 We have a barista in our office, but the constant question being asked - when is the best time to que for coffee?
 We downloaded a point of sale system with a free 30-day trial and handed it to the barista, asking them to track every single coffee and snack order.
 We showed some great insights such as:

 - The best time to que for coffee was in fact 11am

 - If you wanted to get a "run in" meeting with our MD, he usually que's up for his coffee between 9 and 9:15

-They fell in love with the fact that if these were the kinds of insights we could get on insights, what impact could it have on the rest of the business.
+They fell in love with the fact that if these were the kinds of insights we could get on coffee, what impact could it have on the rest of the business?

 What are the best practices to get your data ready to viz?
 In this session, we’ll show you “good” data formatting, great ways to clean Excel data, data unions and how to fix mismatched fields.
 You’ll also learn join awareness, when and how to pivot, how to deal with missing data, and how best to enhance your data while vizzing.

 Organisations today collect massive amounts of data across all of their business units, but often struggle with how to bring it all together to get a unified view of business performance.
 This is especially challenging when your organisation has flourished without sophisticated analytics for over 100 years.
 Hear how Close Brothers, one of the oldest and most respected merchant bankers in the U.K., introduced data-blending and self-service analytics throughout their operations to effectively align their corporate strategy with the business performance of their various departments.

 Analyzing sensor data can be overwhelming.
 How should you structure the IoT (Internet of Things) data?
 How do you create an overview monitor?
 How do you know when a certain value is in a critical state?
 We'll use industry data to demonstrate: